Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Example: Single-valued version of 2F1 and double copy formula

 \section{Example: Single-valued version of \texorpdfstring{${}_2F_1$}{2F1} and double copy formula}

 A large family of special functions commonly found in the mathematical literature can be derived as special cases or limits of the Gauss hypergeometric function.
-As a result, one can derive single-valued versions for a range of special functions from the formulae \eqref{eq: double copy Gabc}, \eqref{eq: double copy Fabc}.
+As a result, one can derive single-valued versions for a range of special functions from the single-valued versions of the hypergeometric function \eqref{eq: double copy Fabc}, \eqref{eq: double copy Gabc}, which we shall prove here.